DigitalGav/digiscot.github.io/pages/innovation/milo/training-volreg.md

 Volunteer registrations enable users to record the relevant data about a volunteer.
 When a volunteer registration is created, it is possible to create a placement on a relevant volunteer opportunity.

-Volunteer registrations cannot be created without an associated contact record.
-Because volunteer registrations contain potentially sensitive data about individuals, they cannot be viewed by unauthorised users (e.g. staff from other TSIs).

 <a href="{{ page.url }}#top">Back to Top.</a>

 #### Managing Volunteer Registrations in Milo <a name="manage"></a>